alif2884/Color-Detection/README.md

 - `-i` → Path to the image file (e.g., `a.jpg`, `b.png`)
 - `-a` → Image format (e.g., `jpg`, `png`)

+2. **After the program runs, you can perform the following actions:**

 - **Double Left Click** on any part of the image: detects and displays the RGB value and closest color name.
 - **Right Click**: optional, may be used to exit or reset.